Plant response to infection

 DEGs based on RNA-seq

 The total numbers of reads obtained from the databases for THTS and THTT were 7,206,771 and 7,040,346, respectively.
 The gene expression levels were compared between THTT as the treatment group and THTS as the control group.
 A total of 21,172 genes with different expression levels, including 1,367 genes that were specifically expressed in THTT and 1,222 genes that were specifically expressed in THTS, were screened.
-In addition, 2,784 significant DEGs (FDR ≤0.001 and a difference ≥2-fold), of which 1,708 were upregulated and 1,076 were downregulated (Fig. 1A), were obtained.
+In addition, 2,784 significant DEGs (FDR ≤0.001 and a difference ≥2 times), of which 1,708 were upregulated and 1,076 were downregulated (Fig. 1A), were obtained.
 In total, 45 and 26 DEGs were expressed specifically in THTT and THTS, respectively.
 (Fig. 1B).
-Few of them were annotated including zinc metalloprotease, phospholipase, RNA polymerase, cell wall protein, actin cytoskeleton-regulatory complex protein and glycoprotein glucosyltransferase among the upregulated genes (Table S3), and phosphate acyltransferase, dihydroneopterin aldolase and adenosine triphosphatase (ATPase) among the downregulated genes (Table S4).
+Few of them were annotated including zinc metalloprotease, phospholipase, RNA polymerase, cell wall protein, actin cytoskeleton-regulatory complex protein and glycoprotein glucosyltransferase among the upregulated genes (Table S3), while phosphate acyltransferase, dihydroneopterin aldolase and adenosine triphosphatase (ATPase) among the downregulated genes (Table S4).

 In THTT vs THTS, 2,784 DEGs were enriched for terms in the three GO functional categories: biological processes, cellular components and molecular functions (Fig. 2A and Table 2).
 A total of 875 genes were annotated to the biological process category, 539 genes were annotated to the cellular component category, and 971 genes were annotated to the molecular function category.